nomdal/understandingcodeql/README.md

 | 101   | "Hello"       |
 | 102   | "Ahoy"       |

+Every language has unique quirks, so each one CodeQL supports has its own schema, perfectly tuned to match that language’s syntax.
+Whereas our example schema has only two kinds of expression (calls and string literals), the [JavaScript](https://github.com/github/codeql/blob/d00196f6be5282ca4fa02dadb74a8c9675d96eec/javascript/ql/lib/semmlecode.javascript.dbscheme) and [Ruby](https://github.com/github/codeql/blob/d00196f6be5282ca4fa02dadb74a8c9675d96eec/ruby/ql/lib/ruby.dbscheme) schemas that GitHub defines for CodeQL, for example, both define over 100 kinds of expression.
+Those schemas were written manually, refined and expanded over the years as we make improvements and add support for new language features.

+How easy or difficult this translation from parse tree to relational database is depends a lot on how similar those two structures look.
+For some languages, we defined our database schema to closely match the structure (and naming scheme) of the tree produced by the parser.
+That is, there’s a high level of correspondence between the parser’s node names and the database’s table names.
+For those languages, an extractor’s job is fairly simple.
+For other languages, where we perhaps decided that the tree produced by the parser didn’t map nicely to our ideal database schema, we have to do more work to convert from one to the other.

+At this point, we've created a relational database representation of our code, and thus, are done with Step 1 and can move on to Step 2.

+### 2. Running CodeQL queries against the database

-Now, suppose this was a SQL database, and we wanted to write a query to find all the expressions that are arguments in calls to the puts method.
+Now, suppose the above example was a SQL database, and we wanted to write a query to find all the expressions that are arguments in calls to the puts method.
 It might look like this:

 ```
 SELECT call_arguments.arg_id